 Some custody or placement (visitation) matters may be difficult.
-For example, if one parent appears to be unfit to supervise a child or might be a danger to the other parent or the children, standard custody arrangements may not be suitable.
-Our firm deals with family violence issues, handling restraining orders for our clients that arise from charges of harassment, domestic violence and child abuse.
+For example, if one parent appears to be unfit to supervise a child or might be a danger to the other parent or the children, standard custody and placement arrangements may not be suitable.
+Our firm deals with family violence issues, and the handling of restraining orders and injunctions for our clients that arise from charges of harassment, domestic violence and child abuse.

 Do You Need Our Help?
 We Are Ready To Listen.

 A retainer is required for our firm to represent you.
 The amount of the retainer will depend on the type of action and the facts of your individual case.
 For your convenience, we accept Mastercard, American Express, Visa and Discover.
 If you are interested in meeting with one of our attorneys, please contact us at 414-939-0529 to schedule a free initial consultation.